bombcrash/Auth-gui-with-python/README.md

 change PYTHON_URL_HERE with your actualy python code url

-change PASTEBIN_URL_HERE with your pastebin url
+change ACCOUNTS_URL_HERE with your accounts url

-pastebin format should be like this username:password
+accounts format should be like this username:password

+github and pastebin works